Summerstrand

 Summerstrand is a seaside suburb of Gqeberha in the Eastern Cape province of South Africa.
 It is located 6 km south-east of the Gqeberha city centre.
 It is primarily a residential suburb along with shopping and business facilities.
 It is also home to three Nelson Mandela University campuses.

 Geography

 Summerstrand lies on the Indian Ocean coastline between Humewood in the north and the Nelson Mandela Metro University Nature Reserve in the south.

 The M4 passes through the suburb along the coast connecting the Port Elizabeth CBD to the north with Schoenmakerskop to the south.
 The M13 connects the inner suburban area of Summerstrand with Humewood to the north.

 Demographics

 The population of Summerstrand is 12,614.
 Over half of the population are English-speaking Whites of British descent.
-10.3% of people in Summerstrand are Xhosa people and 5.6% are Coloureds who speak Afrikaans as a first language.
-There are also White South Africans who speak Afrikaans as a first language and Indian South Africans as well.
+10.3% of people in Summerstrand are Xhosa people, and 5.6% are Coloureds who speak Afrikaans as a first language.
+There are also White South Africans who speak Afrikaans as a first language, as well as Indian South Africans.